21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 There are many billionaires and the ratio of men is overwhelmingly higher than the ratio of women in the United States.
 By only this steps, Exploratory can make the chart so that we can understand data.

-That is to say; Exploratory enable us to overview data easily and intuitively by just importing and realize the mistake of data and fix it to analyze data
+That is to say; Exploratory enable us to overview data easily and intuitively by just importing and realize the mistake of data and fix it to analyze data.

 ###STEP 2: Caluculate the ratio of billionares for each countries